Joe Biden Trolls Trump Campaign By Nabbing ‘Keep America Great’ Domain

 The site also slams Trump’s handling of issues related to veterans, educations, and infrastructure.

-In each case, the site details how Trump had made a promise related to the topic and how he had failed to deliver.
+In each case, the site details how Trump had made a promise related to the topic and how he had failed to deliver on it.

-Trump said that he was considering dropping his famous “Make America Great Again” campaign in favor of the “Keep America Great” slogan last year, noting that he felt the first them was the “greatest of all time.”
+Trump said that he was considering dropping his famous “Make America Great Again” slogan in favor of “Keep America Great” last year, noting that he felt the first them was the “greatest of all time.”

-Since then, the Trump campaign has considered changing their mantra after COVID-19 caused the American economy to sag and protests erupted across the nation in support of Black Lives Matter.
+Since then, the Trump team has considered changing their mantra after COVID-19 caused the American economy to sag and protests erupted across the nation in support of Black Lives Matter.

 A spokesperson for Trump responded to Biden’s purchase of the domain saying that it didn’t matter what website they purchased, it couldn’t erase the former vice president’s history of “failure in elected office.”